 During registration, you will receive a research visiting student ID card, a temporary card without an NTU student ID number, which gives you access to essential services on campus such as the library.
 Access to on-campus wireless will also be provided.
 If you would like a friendly NTU student volunteer be assigned to you to help acquaint you with the University, you may request one on your application.

-The program fee is waived for students coming with an award or a grant offered by the following government ministries of the Republic of China (Taiwan):
+The program fee is waived for students invited by or coming with an award offered by the following government ministries of the Republic of China (Taiwan):

 - Ministry of Education (MoE)

 Invitees of the above may only submit the following application materials to the Online Application System:

 - ID Photo: a digital ID photo in compliance with government regulations (JPG format)

 - Passport: a color photocopy of the personal information page of your passport (PDF format)

 - Letter of Invitation: a color photocopy of your Letter of Invitation from MoE, MoST, or MoFA (PDF format)